Azure/Enterprise-Scale/docs/wiki/Community-Calls.md

 ### Slides

-A PDF of the PowerPoint slides are available [here.](./media/community-calls/dec-2023/ALZ-Community-Call-06122023.pdf)
+A PDF of the PowerPoint slides is available [here.](./media/community-calls/dec-2023/ALZ-Community-Call-06122023.pdf)

 ## 25th September 2023 (25/09/2023)